sinoobie/noobie-mirror/README.md

 - View Link button, extra button to open file index link in broswer instead of direct download
 - Status Pages for unlimited tasks
 - Clone status
-- Search in multiple Drive folder/TeamDrive
+- Search in multiple Drive folder/TeamDrive (Recursive Search)
 - Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method)
 - Multi-Search by token.pickle if exists
 - Extract rar, zip and 7z splits with or without password